TERREMEMBER/znbase/docs/content/stable/architecture/transactions/explicit-locking.md

 > The introduction of granular (subset) locks creates the possibility for a situation called deadlock.
 Deadlock is possible when incremental locking (locking one entity, then locking one or more additional entities) is used.
 To illustrate, if two bank customers asked two clerks to obtain their account information so they could transfer some money into other accounts, the two accounts would essentially be locked.
 Then, if the customers told their clerks that the money was to be transferred into each other's accounts, the clerks would search for the other accounts but find them to be "in use" and wait for them to be returned.
 Unknowingly, the two clerks are waiting for each other, and neither of them can complete their transaction until the other gives up and returns the account.

-YugabyteDB currently avoids deadlocks because of its transaction conflict handling semantics, where the transaction with the lower priority is completely aborted.
+ZNbaseDB currently avoids deadlocks because of its transaction conflict handling semantics, where the transaction with the lower priority is completely aborted.

 ## Row-level locks

-YugabyteDB supports most row-level locks, similar to PostgreSQL.
-However, one difference is that YugabyteDB uses optimistic concurrency control and does not block / wait for currently held locks, instead opting to abort the conflicting transaction with a lower priority.
+ZNbaseDB supports most row-level locks, similar to PostgreSQL.
+However, one difference is that ZNbaseDB uses optimistic concurrency control and does not block / wait for currently held locks, instead opting to abort the conflicting transaction with a lower priority.
 Note that pessimistic concurrency control is under works.

 Explicit row-locks use transaction priorities to ensure that two transactions can never hold conflicting locks on the same row.
 This is done by the query layer assigning a very high value for the priority of the transaction that is being run under pessimistic concurrency control.
 This has the effect of causing all other transactions that conflict with the current transaction to fail, because they have a lower value for the transaction priority.